Do you have a love-hate relationship with the holidays?

 If we dissect the pleasures of gift giving, you’ll notice that full, open, honest love truly is the greatest gift of all.

 Not sure what to get your parents?
-How about being 100 percent present with them in a conversation, or at the dinner table?
+How about being 100 percent present with them in a conversation?
 Don’t know what to give your spouse?
 How about an hour of uninterrupted foot-rubbing, cuddling, and connecting?
-Your friends and family love you.

-The best gift you could give them is YOU—your authentic, uninterrupted, fully present attention.
+The best gift you could give your friends and family is YOU—your authentic, uninterrupted, fully present attention.
 Bonus: Giving is great for your health!

 Still feeling overwhelmed?
 If you're ready for a paradigm shift and the ability to master your mindset . . . register to attend the Brain-A-Thon training event by clicking the button below.